mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentSpecialEducationProgramAssociationsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new StudentSpecialEducationProgramAssociationsApi();
-            var studentSpecialEducationProgramAssociation = new EdFiStudentSpecialEducationProgramAssociation(); // EdFiStudentSpecialEducationProgramAssociation | The JSON representation of the \"studentSpecialEducationProgramAssociation\" resource to be created or updated.
+            var studentSpecialEducationProgramAssociation = new EdFiStudentSpecialEducationProgramAssociationWritable(); // EdFiStudentSpecialEducationProgramAssociationWritable | The JSON representation of the \"studentSpecialEducationProgramAssociation\" resource to be created or updated.

             try
             {
-                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostStudentSpecialEducationProgramAssociation(studentSpecialEducationProgramAssociation);
+                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PoststudentSpecialEducationProgramAssociation(studentSpecialEducationProgramAssociation);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling StudentSpecialEducationProgramAssociationsApi.PostStudentSpecialEducationProgramAssociation: " + e.Message );
+                Debug.Print("Exception when calling StudentSpecialEducationProgramAssociationsApi.PoststudentSpecialEducationProgramAssociation: " + e.Message );
             }
         }
     }